 Senate moves to advance bill to prevent government shutdown

-Washington — The Senate on Tuesday is set to begin the process to pass a stopgap measure to keep federal agencies operating ahead of Friday's deadline to avert a partial government shutdown, a bill that faces headwinds due to the inclusion of a proposal spearheaded by Sen. Joe Manchin.
+Washington — The Senate's work to pass a stopgap measure to keep federal agencies operating ahead of Friday's deadline to avert a partial government shutdown now has an easier path, after Sen. Joe Manchin on Tuesday announced he's agreed to drop the inclusion of a controversial proposal.
+The Senate began procedural votes on the measure Tuesday afternoon.

 The legislation also provides $12.3 billion in military and economic aid to Ukraine as the country continues to fight back against Russia's aggression, $1 billion to help families with heating and cooling costs amid rising consumer prices, $2.5 billion to help New Mexico recover from the largest wildfire to hit the state and $20 million in emergency funding for water and wastewater infrastructure improvements in Jackson, Mississippi.